-- The project is located in the United States; and - The project is not required by any regulatory agency.
+- The project is located in the United States; - The project is not located at a bioreactor landfill or a landfill that recirculates leachate1; and - The project is not required by any regulatory agency.

-1.3 START DATE
+1.3 Start Date

 The Start Date is the date that the landfill gas project became operational.
-For purposes of this Methodology, a project is considered to be operational when methane is continuously destroyed following a start-up period which may be a maximum of 6 months after the date of project commissioning1.
+For purposes of this Methodology, a project is considered to be operational when methane is continuously destroyed following a start-up period which may be a maximum of 6 months after the date of project commissioning2.
 Project commissioning is the first day which the GCCS and respective destruction device(s) are fully operational and either destroying or enhancing landfill gas.